determined-ai/determined/docs/model-dev-guide/batch-processing/batch-process-api-ug.rst

 This is a flexible API that can be used for many different tasks, including batch (offline) inference.

+If you have some trained models in a :class:`~determined.experimental.checkpoint.Checkpoint` or a :class:`~determined.experimental.model.Model` with multiple :class:`~determined.experimental.model.ModelVersion` inside, you can associate the Trial with the :class:`~determined.experimental.checkpoint.Checkpoint` or :class:`~determined.experimental.model.ModelVersion` used in a given inference run to aggregate custom inference metrics.

+We can then query those :class:`~determined.experimental.checkpoint.Checkpoint` or :class:`~determined.experimental.model.ModelVersion` objects using the Python SDK to see all metrics associated with them.

 *******
  Usage
 *******